 States have regained much of the fiscal and economic ground they lost in the Great Recession, but not all have fully rebounded, despite eight years of recovery.
 Some states are in a stronger position than others as they try to gauge how long the economic recovery will last and how President Donald Trump’s promises of action on federal taxes, trade, and health insurance could affect their finances.

 The slow pace of tax revenue growth has left many with little or no wiggle room in their budgets.
-Nineteen states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have a thinner financial cushion than they did before the last downturn.
-In addition, 16 states’ employment rates still clearly trail 2007 levels.
+Twenty-two states still collect less tax revenue than at their recession-era peaks, after adjusting for inflation, and most have a thinner financial cushion than they did before the last downturn.
+In addition, 15 states’ employment rates still clearly trail 2007 levels.
 Despite these challenges, personal income in all states has bounced back above pre-recession figures, though growth has fallen short of historic norms.

 Reserves and balances.
 States have made progress in rebuilding their financial cushions after tapping them to plug budget gaps during the recession.
 Still, at the end of fiscal 2016, only 18 states could cover more government expenses using general fund total balances—counting rainy day funds and ending balances—than they could have in fiscal 2007, just before the recession.
 Rainy day funds have regained more ground than ending balances, with at least 26 states’ rainy day funds exceeding pre-recession levels when measured as a share of operating costs.